aboutaditya/Youtube-video-downloader-using-python/README.md

 # Youtube-video-downloader-using-python
-This is a python program to download any youtube video withd desired resolution and at desired location using python module pytube
+This is a python program to download any youtube video withd desired resolution and at desired location using python module pytube to use this program, all you need to do is install pytube module. using pip-install-pytube in your directory